canonic-epicure/Johnny-Mnemonic/README.md

 Name
 ====

-Johnny.Mnemonic - Yet another `ajax back button` implementation, on Joose3, with the test suite and no required page markup at this time
+Johnny.Mnemonic - Yet another "ajax back button" implementation, written on Joose3, with the test suite and no required page markup at this time

 SYNOPSIS
 ========

         var mnemonic = new Johnny.Mnemonic({
             defaultToken : '/',